Middle Ages brigandine with fastenings in the frontMiddle Ages brigandi... BRIG-01

 Brigandine with fastenings on the sides

-Brigandine with fastenings on the sides was one of the most popular type of body protection among all military groups during the centuries, while it's not been displaced with medieval plate armor.
+Brigandine with fastenings on the sides was one of the most wide-spread type of plates’ body protection among all military groups during the centuries, while it's not been displaced with medieval plate armor.
+Design allows comfortable wearing without any help and good protective qualities during the fight.
 You can use this brigandine armor for: SCA HEMA Larp Stage performances Medieval festivals Reenactment events Made-to-measure brigandine is completely handcrafted.
 Plates of brigandine are overlapped.
-Fastenings are placed on the sides.
+Firm leather belts for fastening are placed on the sides.
 Base price includes following options: Black wool for outer shell; Cotton for inner shell; Plates of cold-rolled steel 1.0 mm; Steel finding rivets; Black leather straps; Steel nickel-plated buckles; Straight bottom edge; XS-size; No decoration; Depending on the wealth and social class, knight were wearing brigandines of different materials.
-Common infantrymen and poor warriors could afford brigand armor covered with wool.
-Wealthy and noble knights were wearing velvet, suede or leather brigandines with beautiful festoons and attires.
-Various fastenings ..
+Common infantrymen and poor warriors could afford brigand armor covered ..

 Mongolian (Asian) warrior a...